olafapl/publication_extraction/README.md

 article](https://keras.io/examples/nlp/pretrained_word_embeddings/) from the Keras docs was helpful for getting started with pre-trained embeddings.

+## Prerequisites

+- Pre-trained GloVe word embeddings must be located in `data/glove/`.
+- The HomePub dataset must be located in `data/homepub-2500/`.

+The `glove.sh` and `homepub.sh` scripts can be used to download these.

 ## Training

 Run `main.py`.
-The script assumes that GloVe word embeddings are located in `data/glove/` and that the HomePub dataset is located in `data/homepub-2500/`.

 ## Other Implementations